-- University staff;

-- Students (more control over their learning when participating in the evaluation process);

-- Community partners.

-"In Service-Learning, I think we should have a cooperative methodology to evaluate the experience together"
+- University staff; - Students (more control over their learning when participating in the evaluation process); - Community partners. - "In Service-Learning, I think we should have a cooperative methodology to evaluate the experience together"

 - Students;

 - University staff;

-- Community partners (just informal evaluation that does not overburden the organizations with administrative duties).
+- Community partners (just informal evaluation).